-- The Judging Exam is closed book, so the BJCP Style Guidelines and other references cannot be used. - The exam requires advance payment.
-Offer a refund to anyone who is not prepared, but only before the exam has been distributed. - Examinees need to ensure that they provide the exam administrator with accurate postal and email addresses on the EDC since that contact information will be ported into the BJCP judge database - Examinees must place their examinee codes on all exam papers, write on only one side of the scoresheets, to write legibly with sufficient contrast for scanning the exams, and to not write comments in the margins. - The six test beers should be evaluated as if the prospective judges were participating in a BJCP competition.
+- The Beer Judging Exam is closed book, so the BJCP Style Guidelines and other references cannot be used. - The exam requires advance payment.
+Offer a refund to anyone who is not prepared, but only before the exam has been distributed. - Examinees need to ensure that they provided the exam administrator with accurate postal and email addresses on the EDC since that contact information will be ported into the BJCP judge database.
+That information must have been entered into the Examinee Data Capture form mentioned above. - Examinees must place their examinee codes on all exam papers, write on only one side of the scoresheets, to write legibly with sufficient contrast for scanning the exams, and to not write comments in the margins. - The six test beers should be evaluated as if the prospective judges were participating in a BJCP competition.
 They will be graded on completeness, descriptive ability, perception, feedback and scoring accuracy.